 download: "{? some_folder ?}/movies"

 Variables can be also cached to and loaded from DB.
-If a variables file is referenced from the configuration file, its contents will be cached to DB and will be accessible via the /variables/
+If a variables file is referenced from the configuration file, its contents will be cached to DB and will be accessible via the /variables/ endpoint in the API.

-in the config file instead of the variable file name.
+In order to have the config use the variables from the DB instead of the file, use variables: yes in the config file instead of the variable file name.
 Loading variables from DB and not the file is recommended when using the WebUI/API

-variables.yml
+variables.yml file.